dantrainor9/Animal_Image_Classification/README.md

 A project using TensorFlow and Keras to develop a convolutional neural network (CNN) able to classify color images of 151 different species of animals.

 Data was gathered from Kaggle (source: https://www.kaggle.com/sharansmenon/animals141).
 Images were originally obtained via Google Image search.
 Some images contain watermarks, signatures, or other identifying features unrelated to the animal or species.

+All images used are property of original authors.